 Christopher Kirsch‘s academic career is characterised by an unusual combination of subjects.
 Having previously earned a Bachelor’s degree in Film Scoring from Berklee College of Music in Boston, Kirsch – who was born in the Rhineland – graduated from Frankfurt School of Finance & Management last year, as a Master in International Business (MIB).
-Since March 2014, he has been working in the Financial Services unit of global management consultancy Accenture.
+Since March 2014, he has firstly been working in the Financial Services unit and then became the UX Concept - Lauch of Robo Advicor of the global management consultancy Accenture.

 In this alumnus interview, he talks about his experiences studying at Frankfurt School and explains why it’s more exciting not to be top dog.